-Materials list for Watercolour Class
+Materials list for Intermediate Watercolour Class

 Paper

 Working on good watercolour paper makes all the difference to your painting experience and success.
 Please get 100% cotton watercolour paper, cold pressed.
 Paper must be 300gsm (140lb).
 10x14 inches is the ideal size, but a smaller size (eg. 9x12 inches) will also be useful so that you have options.
 (If working in metric, this means roughly A3 and A4).
 There are various brands to choose from.
 It is usually cheaper per page if you buy a larger size and cut it down.
 The best painting experience is if you buy a “block” that is glued on all sides.
-If using a block, it’s useful to have two, so that while one is drying, you can work on another one.
+If using a block, it’s useful to have two or more, so that while one is drying, you can work on another one.

 We will also do lots of warmups, so please also bring cheaper watercolour paper, this doesn’t have to be 100% cotton.